TeamGloryx/Hang/README.md

 # Hang

-Use HOCON for translating Minecraft mods!
+Use HOCON for translating Minecraft mods! \
+Latest version: 0.1.1

 ## Dependency